robertdebock/learn-terraform/ADVANCED/cicd-for-modules.md

 And a [GitHub actions example](https://github.com/robertdebock/terraform-aws-cluster/blob/master/.github/workflows/terraform.yml).
 Be aware the the different scenarios (directories in `examples` need to be listed in the action.

+### GitHub

+There are [many actions](https://github.com/marketplace?query=terraform&type=actions) that you can use.
+Pick one that suits your situation.

+A realistic example can be found [here](https://github.com/robertdebock/terraform-aws-vault/blob/master/.github/workflows/terraform.yml).

 ## Assignment

 - [ ] For your version control system, write a CI/CD file that tests a module.
 The tests may be simple, they can be extended later.

 This may take some time, but it's well worth the effort as these pipelines will run quite frequently.
-We'll compare eachothers code later to learn from each other.
+We'll compare each others code later to learn from each other.

 With CI/CD, always start with the smallest unit/component.
 This ensures you can deliver value incrementally instead of a "waterfall" approach.